indiesoftby/defold-sharp-sprite/README.md

 You can use it in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your `game.project` file and in the dependencies field under project add the ZIP file of a [specific release](https://github.com/indiesoftby/defold-sharp-sprite/releases).

 Sharp Sprite contains a collection of materials that are a drop-in replacement for the standard 2D materials:
 - **Mipmap Bias -1.0**: almost as fast as the standard materials.
 Use this first.
 If it fits your project well, keep it and don't try RGSS at all.
+Not suitable, if you use Slice-9 (will blur around the edges).
 - **RGSS**: slow, and requires OES_standard_derivatives (see below), and doesn't require mipmaps.
-- **RGSS Mipmap Bias -1.0**: a bit faster than RGSS, and requires mipmaps.
+- **RGSS Mipmap Bias -1.0**: faster than RGSS, but requires mipmaps.
+Not suitable, if you use Slice-9 (will blur around the edges).

 | Type | Defold Material | Sharp Sprite Material |
 | ---- | --------------- | --------------------- |